CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-23-Introduction-Julia-hidden.md

 #### 3.1.4 Sentences break and continue.

-Also related with for and while loops, there are the sentences *continue* and *break*.
+Also related to for and while loops, there are the sentences *continue* and *break*.
 Now we show a couple of example about how to use them.

 ```julia
 totalOddsNum = 0;